 The Plan Administrator shall establish Performance Goals for any specified Performance Periods.
-In no event shall aExcept as otherwise determined by the Plan Administrator and set forth in the Award Agreement, the Performance Period be less thanin respect of Performance Shares and Performance Units granted under the Plan shall be at least one (1) year with respect to grants of Performance Shares or Performance Units.
-Prior to each grant of Performance Shares or Performance Units, the Plan Administrator also shall establish an initial amount of Common Stock for each Performance Shares or Performance Units, the Plan Administrator also shall set the Performance Goals that will be used to determine the extent to which the Participant receives Common Stock for the Performance Shares or payment of the value of the Performance Units awarded for such Performance Period.
+In no event shall aExcept as otherwise determined by the Plan Administrator and set forth in the Award Agreement, the Performance Period be less thanin respect of Performance Shares and Performance Units granted under the Plan shall be at least one (1) year with respect to grants of Performance Shares or Performance Units, the Plan Administrator shall establish an initial amount of Common Stock for each Performance Share and an initial value for each Performance Unit granted to each Participant for that Performance Period.
+Prior to each grant of Performance Shares or Performance Units, the Plan Administrator also shall set the Performance Goals that will be used to determine the extent to which the Participant receives Common Stock for the Performance Shares or payment of the value of the Performance Units awarded for such Performance Period.
 With respect to each such Performance Goal utilized during a Performance Period, the Plan Administrator may assign percentages or other relative values to various levels of performance which shall be applied to determine the extent to which the Participant shall receive a payout of the number of Performance Shares or value of Performance Units awarded.